pgRouting/pgrouting/doc/src/migration.rst

 :Migration:

-* Be aware of the existance and name change of the result columns.
+* Be aware of the existence and name change of the result columns.

 ``pgr_drivingdistance`` (Single vertex)
 ...............................................................................